-Date

-xx June 2010

-Rob Larkman Chief Executive
+Date 30 June 2010 Rob Larkman Chief Executive

-INDEPENDENT AUDITOR'S STATEMENT TO THE BOARD OF DIRECTORS OF THE WHITTINGTON HOSPITAL NHS TRUST
+INDEPENDENT AUDITOR'S REPORT TO THE BOARD OF DIRECTORS OF THE WHITTINGTON HOSPITAL NHS TRUST

-I have examined the summary financial statements for the year ended 31 March 2010 (which comprise the Statement of Comprehensive Income, Statement of Financial Position Statement of Changes in Taxpayers'
+I have examined the summary financial statement for the year ended 31 March 2010 which comprise the Statement of Comprehensive Income; Statement of Financial Position; Statement of Changes in Taxpayers' Equity; and Statement of Cash Flows.

-This report is made solely to the Board of Directors of the Whittington Hospital NHS Trust in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 49 of the Statement of Responsibilities of Auditors and of Audited Bodies prepared by the Audit June 2010 Commission.
+This report is made solely to the Board of Directors of the Whittington Hospital NHS Trust in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 49 of the Statement of Responsibilities of Auditors and of Audited Bodies prepared by the Audit Commission.